What You Need to Know About Medical Malpractice Screening Panels

 - The conduct was or was not a factor of the resulting damages

-The panel’s opinion report is admissible as evidence in court proceedings, but can be considered a conclusive decision, as that is up to the judge and/or jury.
-Screening panels require more hurdles for injured victims to jump over, which is why it is important to have legal guidance by your side.
+The panel’s opinion report is admissible as evidence in court proceedings, but is not considered a conclusive decision, as that is up to the judge and/or jury.
+Screening panels impose more hurdles for injured victims to jump over, which is why it is important to have legal guidance by your side.
 If you have been injured as the result of a medical professional’s negligence or recklessness, please contact our Indiana medical malpractice lawyers at Langer & Langer today to learn more.